vueneue/docs/docs/guide/ssr.md

 be the [context variable](/reference/).
 With this function you can register addional store properties, add routes or use library that only works on client side:

-file you can see an exported function.
-This one is called when your application is ready to start.
-All base plugins are available:

 ```js
 export default async ({ store, router }) => {
   store.registerModule(/* ... */);